RajdeepJadhav-Dev/Second-Brain/README.md

 ● Enables users to seamlessly save, organize, and visually embed resources like YouTube videos and Twitter posts.
 ● Features:
-● Visually appealing interface for easy management of learning resources.
-● Interactive and user-friendly for content curation.
+ Visually appealing interface for easy management of learning resources, Interactive and user-friendly for content curation.